citizenfx/natives/OBJECT/SET_OBJECT_FORCE_VEHICLES_TO_AVOID.md

 ```

 ```
-Overrides a flag on the object which determines if the object should be avoided by a vehicle in task: CTaskVehicleGoToPointWithAvoidanceAutomobile
+Overrides a flag on the object which determines if the object should be avoided by a vehicle in task: CTaskVehicleGoToPointWithAvoidanceAutomobile.
+Tested on vehicles that were created by the vehicle generators.
 ```

 ## Parameters